Company Logo - Home Link

 However, if you are also taking other forms of transport, like the Tube, this might be of more use to you.

-You can choose to either order these in advance (in which case you will be given a paper Travelcard) or you can buy them upon arrival (in which case you will be using a plastic Oyster Card with the travelcard loaded onto it).
+You can order these in cards in advance (in which case you will be given a paper Travelcard) or you can buy them upon arrival (in which case you will be using a plastic Oyster Card with the travelcard loaded onto it).

 Oyster Card or Travel Card